FarronF/limerick-council-meetings/meetings/2017/03/27-Full Meeting of Limerick City and County Council/Minutes Council Meeting - Meeting of Limerick City and County Council - 23rd January 2017.md

 The Register of Orders made by the Chief Executive up to the date of the Meeting

-was available on Alfresco for inspection by the Members.--- 22
+was available on Alfresco for inspection by the Members.
+---
+22

 PLANNING AND DEVELOPMENT: